stowball/Suzi/README.md

 * Responsive, lazy-load, touch-friendly carousels with optional navigation & pagination, analytics tracking & cookie-based remembering of last visible slide
 * Simple, accessible JavaScript tabs with cookie-based remembering of the open pane
 * Simple, accessible JavaScript accordions which transition to and from `height: auto`, and support multiple open panes
+* Simple, but powerful HTML templating using grunt-includereplace
+* Concatenation and minification of CSS and JS files with grunt-contrib-concat and grunt-contrib-uglify
+* Cache busting of CSS and JS assets with a unique timestamp querystring
+* Optimising of images with grunt-imagemin
 * Tabs instead of spaces :)

 ---